Aroma Development in Champagne: The Journey from Fruit Bomb to Maturity Dream

 • Mineral impressions: Chalk, wet stones

-In Chardonnay-focused champagnes like Krug Grande Cuvée, this phase often shows exotic fruit aromas: pineapple, mango, and a buttery creaminess that already hints at the coming development.
+In Chardonnay-focused champagnes like Krug Grande Cuvée, exotic fruit aromas often appear in this phase: pineapple, mango and a buttery creaminess that already hints at the coming development.

 Secondary Aromas: The Yeast Revolution (5-15 Years)

 After about five years, the most fascinating transformation begins.
-Secondary aromas develop through autolysis – the breakdown of yeast cells during bottle fermentation.
+The secondary aromas develop through autolysis, the breakdown of yeast cells during bottle fermentation.

 • Brioche and bread: Freshly baked bread, croissants